sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 ## NEXT CONCERT

+### Sight, Sound, Symphony! – Sunday, November 3, 2024

+3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

+- In partnership with The Dundas Valley School of the Arts
+- Sandee Ewasiuk, Guest Artist
+- *Pre-concert Program for young people with Keira McArthur*

+The DVO and the DVSA team up to present a performance for the eyes and the ears!
+Music by Copland, Beethoven, Mussorgsky and others will demonstrate the imaginative visual aspects of music.
+Sandee Ewasiuk will paint during the performance, accompanied by the orchestra.
+The audience will then be invited to do the same.
+This concert has been planned to be very accessible to young people and kids of all ages and is supported by the Dougher Community Fund.

+Admission is free.
+DVO gratefully accepts donations, and tax receipts are provided for donations of $10 or more.
+DVO is comprised of talented amateur musicians from the Hamilton area.
+The venue is wheelchair accessible.
+Please remember that St. Paul’s is a fragrance-free facility.
+{: .notice--info}

+***

+## UPCOMING CONCERTS

+### Centuries of Dance

+#### Sunday, February 16, 2025

+3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

+Music and dance have always been performed together and the DVO is going to celebrate this artistic mixture—from polka to celtic, rock to tango!
+Hear *The Sleeping Beauty Waltz*, *Polovetsian Dances*, *Crocodile Rock* and *Sabre Dance*.
+Special guests: the DVO Celtic Ensemble, a cham- ber group from our Chamber Ensembles Program.

+### From The New World

+#### Sunday, May 25, 2025

+3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

+Dvořák’s popular Symphony no. 9, “From the New World”, is the inspiration for this concert focusing on music from the Americas.
+Copland’s *Fanfare for the Common Man* will showcase the DVO Brass and Percussion sections.
+The DVO will also present *Kauyumari* by Mexican composer Gabriela Ortiz, as well as the winning composition from our 2025 Student Composer Competition.
+Talented young pianist, Victoria Zeng, our 2023 DVO-HAALSA Young Musician award winner, will perform the first movement of *Rachmaninoff’s Piano Concerto no. 2*.

+***

+## PAST CONCERTS

+## Concerts of the 2023-2024 Season

 ### Symphonic Spotlight

 #### Sunday, May 26, 2024 at 3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

+View the concert livestream recording:

+<div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/950514579?h=247f3839c4&color=fff&byline=0&portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

 [Download complete program](/images/concerts/2024/2024-05-26 DVO program.pdf){: .btn .btn--accent}
 [View concert livestream](https://stpaulsdundas.com/dvo){: .btn .btn--accent}